devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 | ⚠ | State in Flutter is any data that can change over time |
 | - | :----------------------------------------------------- |

-A Stateful Widget [(Flutter Dev Team 2018e)](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) always consists of two parts: An immutable Widget and a mutable State.
-The immutable Widget’s responsibility is to hold onto that State, the State itself has the mutable data and builds the actual Widget [(Google LLC 2018b)](https://www.youtube.com/watch?v=AqCMFXEmf3w).
+A Stateful Widget [\[32\]](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) always consists of two parts: An immutable Widget and a mutable State.
+The immutable Widget’s responsibility is to hold onto that State, the State itself has the mutable data and builds the actual Widget [\[33\]](https://www.youtube.com/watch?v=AqCMFXEmf3w).
 Let’s have a look at an example.
 This is a simplified version of the WisdomFeed from Figure 8.
 The *WisdomBloc* is responsible for generating and cashing wisdoms that are then displayed in the Feed.
 More on that in the chapter [Architecting a Flutter App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).

 ``` dart
 //Immutable Widget